Supreme Court fight shows GOP wants to steer clear of Trump - NewsBreak

 Jackson, a D.C.
 Circuit judge and former D.C. district judge, ruled in cases related to two sensitive issues related to Trump: allegations of Russian involvement on Trump’s behalf in the 2016 election and the former president’s role in provoking the Jan.
 6 attack on the Capitol.

 Some conservative strategists identified Jackson’s rulings in Judiciary v.
 McGahn and Thompson v.
-Trump as two that deserved scrutiny, especially her opinion in the first, where she declared “presidents are not kings,” which was later overruled on appeal.Brooks’s turn on Trump could give the Jan.
-6 probe momentum
+Trump as two that deserved scrutiny, especially her opinion in the first, where she declared “presidents are not kings,” which was later overruled on appeal.City Council District 9 at large candidates share platform

 Jackson took a direct shot at Trump’s often-stated claims of executive privilege to rebuff attempts by Congress and other investigators to subpoena his associates or key documents.